DeMars-DMC/DeMars-DMC/p2p/README.md

-# p2p
+# P2P

-The p2p package provides an abstraction around peer-to-peer communication.
+The P2P package provides an abstraction for peer-to-peer communication in the DéMars-DMC network.

 Docs: